One Exercise Fixed My 15% Power Imbalance

 Progressions for Beginners

 If you’re new to single leg deadlifts, don’t start with dumbbells.
-Build the movement pattern first:
+Build the movement pattern first.
+I wish someone had told me this—I jumped straight to heavy weight and developed terrible habits.

 Level 1: Kickstand Deadlift